Leon Hefflin Sr.: Entrepreneur

 Hefflin opened Hefflin Manufacturing Company.
-He moved his factory four times.
-Hefflin developed many departments within his factory; dining rooms, living rooms and caskets.
+He moved his furniture factory's site four times.
+Hefflin developed multiple departments within his factory; dining rooms, living rooms and caskets.
 Leon was one of the first African-Americans to offer his investors capital stock.
 Hefflin presented his business plans to the Business League Annual Meeting in Tulsa, Oklahoma (Black Wall Street) in order to expand.
 He had a factory built and designed by Paul Williams in which he had over 50 employees.
 Hefflin was listed as one of a few Negro businesses at the time and was valued at $200,000.
 It was devoted to manufacturing furniture toy making.
 He eventually lost it at the start of the Depression.

 Cavalcade of Jazz

 The Cavalcade of Jazz included performances from Toni Harper, Dinah Washington, Roy Milton, Frankie Lane and others.
 Leon's last concert was held at the Shrine Auditorium on August 3, 1958.
 He hosted a beauty contest at the events.
 His first COJ show starred Count Basie, The Honey Drippers, Valaida Snow, Joe Turner, The Peters Sisters, Slim and Bam and more artists on September 23, 1945.
 He also produced "Sweet N' Hot" featuring Dorothy Dandridge at the Mayan Theatre downtown Los Angeles.
 In 1940 he presented the Wings Over Jordan Choir in the Hollywood Bowl.
 The Shrine Auditorium and the Elks auditorium held many of his events.
 He built and operated the Royal Appomattox Club and owned a 250-room hotel with cafe.